Am I Wrong for Denying My Cousin Use of My Jet Ski After Borrowing My Truck?

 So AITA for refusing to let him take the jet ski after he borrowed my truck?

-When examining the dynamics of lending possessions, trust plays a vital role.
-According to a study published in Psychological Science, trust is built through consistent and reciprocal exchanges.
+When examining the dynamics of lending possessions, trust plays a vital role in shaping relationships and interactions.
+According to a study published in Psychological Science, trust is built through consistent interactions and mutual respect over time.
+This foundation of trust is particularly significant in familial relationships, where emotions run high and expectations can often be misaligned.
+In such contexts, this trust can be easily tested, especially when boundaries are blurred or overlooked.

 Comment from u/DizzyButterfly96